 RC Racer can look quite tame until you get up close to it and due to the intensity of the ride it’s more suited to older children but it is really fun to ride.
 It’s in effect a coaster version of a pirate ship as your 25 seater car propels guests backwards & forwards on the half pipe track.
 The Disney theming is superb making it look like the Mattel range of Hotwheels toy cars as featured in the film Toy Story.

 A great fun family carousel ride especially for younger children.
 You climb on board Slinky Dog from the Toy Story movies as he tries to catch his tail around a dog bowl filled with rubber bones.

 Towering 80 feet above Toy Story Playland the parachute drop was superb and one of our favourite family rides.
 Inspired by the green army soldiers from Toy Story once you are seated on your parachute you will begin to climb the tower slowly.
 After a short pause at the top which provides brilliant views of the Disney Parks and surrounding areas you drop back down.
 This happens a total of 3 times with iconic “Drop, Drop, Drop” from the Army Captain as you come back to the ground.

-This in one of the most popular rides in Disneyland Paris and I still cannot understand how it is not a Fastpass!
+This in one of the most popular rides in Disneyland Paris and for good reason, from the outside it looks quite tame but inside its quite an intense indoor coaster.
 The turtle shell car ride combines roller coaster dips and turns as you zoom through this ride.